dancica/go-app/README.md

 This directory contains:

 - `go-app.go` contains the HTTP server implementation.
-It responds to all HTTP requests with a `Little snowflake`response.
+It responds to all HTTP requests with a `Little snowflakes` response.
-- `Dockerfile` is used to build the Docker image for the application.
+- `Dockerfile` is used to build the Docker image from scratch for the application.
-- `go-app` executable file, which runs docker container.
+- `go-app` is executable file, which runs docker container.
-- `circleci.yml` - file for continuous integration
+- `.circleci/config.yml` - file for continuous integration